 Are Amano Shrimp Nocturnal?

-So, What do Amano Shrimp Do During Daytime?
+So, What do Amano Shrimp Do During the Daytime?

-Amano shrimp has to protect itself from various predators in the wild, so they prefer not to come out during the day.
-So a captive Amano shrimp will display the same behavior when you place them with other tank mates.
-You need to be careful with whom your Amano shrimp shares the tank.
+Amano shrimps have to protect themselves from various predators in the wild, so they prefer not to come out during the day.
+So a captive amano shrimp will display the same behavior when you place them with other tank mates.
+You need to be careful with whom your amano shrimp shares the tank.